 - People with diabetes

-- Travelers to regions that have moderate-to-high rates of hepatitis B infection
+- Travelers to regions where hepatitis B is common

-Prevention After Exposure to Hepatitis B. The hepatitis B vaccine or a hepatitis B immune globulin (HBIG) shot may help prevent hepatitis B infection if given within 24 hours of exposure.
+Prevention after Exposure to Hepatitis B: The hepatitis B vaccine or a hepatitis B immune globulin (HBIG) shot may help prevent hepatitis B infection after exposure to the virus.

-Lifestyle Measures for Hepatitis B Prevention.
-The following are some precautions for preventing the transmission of hepatitis B (and hepatitis C):
+Lifestyle Measures for Hepatitis B Prevention: Precautions for preventing the transmission of hepatitis B (and hepatitis C) include: